nasa/openmct/docs/src/design/proposals/APIRedesign.md

 ## Long-term Developer Notes

-The following notes are from original platform developer, with long term experience using Open MCT Web.
+The following notes are from original platform developer, with long term experience using Open MCT.

 * Bundle mechanism allows for grouping related components across concerns, and adding and removing these easily. (e.g. model and view components of